Inside: Kindergarten books are vitally important for early readers, and these are some of our favorites. Check them out!

 These Kindergarten Books Will Engage and Captivate Your New Readers!

-Keep in mind that the easiest of these beginning readers are at the top of the list, and the more challenging (and longer) reads are at the end.
+Keep in mind that the easiest of these books are at the top of the list, and the more challenging (and longer) reads are at the end.

 The Adventures of Otto: See Pip Flap, by David Milgrim: We absolutely love these books about Otto the Robot and all of his great adventures!
 The Adventures of Otto stories are perfect kindergarten books for brand new readers who are beginning to master sight words and decode text all on their own.
 Several books in this set have won Theodore Seuss Geisel Award Honors for being distinguished books for beginning readers.
 We can’t rave about this starter set enough!
 Shop See Pip Flap & support local bookstores here!
 Shop Amazon here!